aimclub/FEDOT/docs/source/introduction/tutorial/environment_setup/github_installation.rst

       .. include:: ./activating_venv.rst

-   -  After you have created the virtual environment, you should install the libraries necessary for the FEDOT framework to work.
+   -  After creating the virtual environment, install the libraries necessary for FEDOT to work.
-      Here you need to type in the following:
+      Type in:

       .. code-block::

          $ pip install .

-   -  But, if you want to be able to run NNs examples and all other specific stuff, you'll need to run full installation option.
+   -  But, if you want to use additional functionality such as NNs, you'll need to run full installation option.

-      To do this, go to the terminal console and run the following command
+      To do this, and run the following command

       .. code-block::